databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

   description = "Name of the admin group.
 This group will be set as the owner of the Unity Catalog metastore" type        = string
 }

-resource "random_string" "naming" {
+//generate a random string as the prefix for AWS resources, to ensure uniqueness resource "random_string" "naming" {
   special = false
   upper   = false